 No. O.R.L. does all of the work associated with recruiting, hiring, and training our Therapy Assistants.

-Michael Fabrizio and Kelly Ferris (the owners of O.R.L.) assign all O.R.L. staff members to our clients’ cases.
-Michael and Kelly select a Clinical Services Supervisor, Consultant, and a Program Manager to work with each client based on the overlap between that particular client’s unique needs and the clinical strengths areas of our staff.
+O.R.L.’s Intake Committee assigns a Clinical Services Supervisor, Consultant, and a Program Manager to work with each client based on the overlap between that particular client’s unique needs and the clinical strengths areas of our staff.
 We never admit a client based on a wait list; instead, we very carefully match each client with staff members who specialize in what that particular client needs.

 Because all clients are different and because O.R.L. provides services that are highly tailored to each client’s individual needs, how often each client and his or her Therapy Assistants will see the Consultant and Program Manager varies slightly.
 However, intervention programs under our supervision tend to progress through three general phases.
 We can best describe these phases as follows: